Robert H. Warren: Biography

 He returned to the United States in 1953 and again was assigned to Headquarters U.S. Air Force in Washington, D.C., where he served as executive assistant to the secretary of the Air Force, and for two years as military assistant to the deputy secretary of Defense.

 In July 1959 he went to the Air Proving Ground Center at Eglin Air Force Base, Florida, where he served as vice commander, then commander, except for a six-month period of duty in 1961 as senior member, Military Armistice Commission, United Nations Command, Korea.

 He was named fourth superintendent of the U.S. Air Force Academy in July 1962 and served in this position until July 1965.

 From August 1965 to April 1967, he served as chief of staff of the Air Force Systems Command at Andrews Air Force Base, Maryland.
 In April 1967 General Warren again returned to Headquarters U.S. Air Force and served as assistant deputy chief of staff, personnel.

-In July 1968 General Warren became the director of military assistance in the Office of the Assistant Secretary of Defense (International Security Affairs).
+In July 1968, General Warren became the director of military assistance in the Office of the Assistant Secretary of Defense (International Security Affairs).
 Subsequently, in March 1969 with the assumption of the additional responsibility for International Logistics Negotiations, he became the deputy assistant secretary of defense (international security affairs) for military assistance and sales.

+In 1999, Warren moved to Charleston, West Virginia.
+He died at his home there on January 9, 2010.
+Warren was interred at the United States Air Force Academy Cemetery on January 15, 2010.

 Awards and decorations

-His military decorations include the Legion of Merit with three oak leaf clusters, Distinguished Flying Cross with oak leaf cluster, Air Medal with two oak leaf clusters, Army Commendation Medal with oak leaf cluster and the French Croix de Guerre with Palm.
+His military decorations include the Distinguished Service Medal, the Legion of Merit with three oak leaf clusters, Distinguished Flying Cross with oak leaf cluster, Air Medal with two oak leaf clusters, Army Commendation Medal with oak leaf cluster and the French Croix de Guerre with Palm.
 He was a command pilot.
 Warren retired from the Air Force July 31, 1971.